The international shipping industry is responsible for the carriage of around 90% of world trade.

 Shipping is the life blood of the global economy.
 Without shipping, intercontinental trade, the bulk transport of raw materials, and the import/export of affordable food and manufactured goods would simply not be possible.

 Seaborne trade continues to expand, bringing benefits for consumers across the world through competitive freight costs.
 Thanks to the growing efficiency of shipping as a mode of transport and increased economic liberalisation, the prospects for the industry’s further growth continue to be strong.

 There are over 50,000 merchant ships trading internationally, transporting every kind of cargo.
-The world fleet is registered in over 150 nations, and manned by over a million seafarers of virtually every nationality.
+The world fleet is registered in over 150 nations and manned by nearly 2 million seafarers.